We Need to Embrace the Old Testament Not Ignore it

 25 He said to them, “How foolish you are, and how slow to believe all that the prophets have spoken!
 26 Did not the Messiah have to suffer these things and then enter his glory?”
 27 And beginning with Moses and all the Prophets, he explained to them what was said in all the Scriptures concerning himself.

 When Jesus was being tempted by Satan, He relied on quoting from the Old Testament to provide His defense.
 When Jesus was teaching about His resurrection, He referred to the prophet Jonah being three days in the belly of a whale.
 When he taught about the End Times and His second coming, He referenced Noah and the Ark.
 When Jesus hung upon the cross He quoted, among other things, Psalm 22, “My God, My God, why have you forsaken me?”
-He quotes the Old Testament at least 78 times in the Gospels.
+Jesus quotes the Old Testament at least 78 times in the Gospels.
 When Mary Magdalene finds the empty tomb with angels at the head and foot of where the blood of Jesus would have been poured out, we see a living picture of the Mercy Seat and Jesus’ perfect fulfillment of the Old Testament sacrificial system.
-When Peter, Paul and Stephen presented the case for Christ in the first great sermons of the early church they used the Old Testament as their bedrock upon which to build their arguments.
-Examples could go on and on and without an understanding of God’s work in the Old Testament, we completely miss out on the significance.
+When Peter, Paul, and Stephen presented the case for Christ in the first great sermons of the early church, what do they rely upon?
+The words God wrote in the Old Testament are the bedrock upon which to build their arguments.
+When Paul commends the Bereans for testing his words against Scripture, he is likely referring only to the Old Testament.
+It is part of the lifeblood of the Christian life.
+Examples could go on and on.

 Without an understanding of God’s work in the Old Testament, we completely miss out on the significance of much of the words and actions of the New Testament.
 It is like watching a baseball game and not knowing the rules.
 We might enjoy some of the action but we will never get all of the points involved.